miferg/itsqc/README.md

 ### Directory Structure

 ```
-ecmitser_out/
+itsqc_out/
 ├── clean/            # Cleaned, oriented, and dereplicated sequences
 ├── itsx_out/         # Raw output files from ITSx
 ├── merged/           # The single merged input FASTA file
 |
-├── ecmitser.wits.fna # <-- 2.
+├── itsqc.wits.fna # <-- 1.
 FASTA file of dereplicated sequences with an ITS region
-└── ecmitser.wits.tsv # <-- 3.
+└── itsqc.wits.tsv # <-- 2.
 Table of sequences and their ITSx-detected positions
 ```

 ### Key Output Files

-1. `ecmitser.wits.fna`: The final, filtered set of unique sequences that were confirmed to contain an ITS region.
+1. `itsqc.wits.fna`: The final, filtered set of unique sequences that were confirmed to contain an ITS region.
 These are the sequences used as queries in the BLAST search.

-2. `ecmitser.wits.tsv`: A simple 3-column table (`SeqID`, `ITSx_Start`, `ITSx_Stop`) for sequences that passed ITSx filtering.
+2. `itsqc.wits.tsv`: A simple 3-column table (`SeqID`, `ITSx_Start`, `ITSx_Stop`) for sequences that passed ITSx filtering.

 ---